ARM recap and OS basics

 Let's try to understand the basic idea using a simple example.
 A detailed explanation with a more complex example will follow in the next post.

-1. the stack pointer SP will move towards 0xFFFFFFFF pointing to the memory location following the saved LR.
+pointing to the memory location following the saved LR. - The saved

 The stack layout after overflow, before epilogue execution: